cenit-io/cenit/README.md

 * support@cenit.io

-**Cenit IO** is an open platform for data and business integration.
-This Integration Platform-as-a-Service (iPaaS) has been designed to orchestrate data flows that may involve several kind of endpoints (APIs, Datasets, EDI).
+**[Cenit IO](https://cenit.io)** is an open source Data and Enterprise Integration Platform as a Service (iPaaS).
+It has been designed to orchestrate data flows that may involve several kind of endpoints (APIs, Datasets, EDI).
 It makes possible the automation of all operational processes in a company, connecting between organization's on-premises infrastructure and cloud provider services.

 It allows the creation of custom data pipelines for process, storage and data movement between APIs –either public or on premises-.
-The flows could be trigger by data events or be scheduled by our platform [Cenit IO](https://cenit.io).
+The flows could be trigger by data events or be scheduled.

 ## Run your own Cenit